muno17/neblinita/README.md

 Challenges

+- trying to eliminate audio dropouts
 - implementing a way to stream live sound from an external (ob-6) source - DONE
 - customizing the effects and managing gain - DONE
 - chaining all the effect together - DONE
-- implementing a wet/dry feature
+- implementing a wet/dry feature - DONE
 - creating a GUI
     - dropdowns for interactive I/O
     - knobs for aggregate functions
-    - signal output visualizer and control

 ____________________________

 IN PROGRESS